 Cold shower 🚿 🥶

-I wrote about all the advantages of the exposure to cold in the recent post about the cold shower challenge.
+I wrote about all the advantages of exposure to cold in the recent post about the cold shower challenge.
 Here, I will mention once again the benefits that can be seen even after the very first time you try it:

 - Mood improvement